Who We Are

 Amy Agigian

-Amy Agigian is the founder and director of the Center for Women's Health & Human Rights and is an associate professor of sociology at Suffolk University.
+Amy Agigian is the founder and director of the Center for Women's Health & Human Rights and is an Associate Professor of Sociology.
+She is living her feminist dreams as Executive Director of Our Bodies Ourselves Today.

 Send an Email